P-Hsgw/todo-list/README.md

-ToDo list created with HTML and Vanilla JavaScript.
+ToDo list created with HTML, Bulma and Vanilla JavaScript.
 Brought to you by The Odin Project.